larson-group/clubb_release/Readme.txt

 moment of vertical velocity, etc.); the altitude and times over which to match these variables; and the parameters to tune (C1, beta, etc.).

-The code is written in ISO Fortran 95 and executed by a GNU Bash scripts.
+The code is written in ISO Fortran 95 and executed by scripts written for GNU Bash.
 The mkmf Makefile generating script and some other optional code checking scripts are written in Perl.
 On the Microsoft Windows platform the CLUBB parameterization could be configured